 Does Reflexology really work?

 Reflexology is generally relaxing and may help alleviate stress.
 The theory behind reflexology is that areas of the foot correspond to organs and systems of the body.
 Pressure applied to the foot is believed to bring relaxation and healing to the corresponding area of the body.

-Cancer – reflexology is regularly used on those suffering from cancer.
-It is known to reduce symptoms caused by chemotherapy including nausea, pain, constipation and diarrhoea.
+Cancer–reflexology is regularly used on those suffering from cancer.
+It is known to reduce symptoms caused by chemotherapy including nausea, pain, constipation, and diarrhea.
 It can also help with sleep and anxiety. … Circulation – receiving foot reflexology is known to improve your blood circulation to vital organs.

 Reflexology vs. a Foot Massage.
-While a foot massage may feel the same as are flexology treatment, a reflexologist will work on areas to promote a healing response in the corresponding organs.
+While a foot massage may feel the same as are reflexology treatment, a reflexologist will work on areas to promote a healing response in the corresponding organs.